19. These Women

 "Threaten?
 No, no, of course not.
 But suppose we could reach an agreement with them?
 After all, you've convinced them to abide by this treaty of yours . . ."

 Aro trailed off, staring sightlessly into the trees as his mind continued to work.

 "Leave them alone.
 Their land is off-limits to all of us."

 "Of course, of course.
 I wouldn't dream of breaking a covenant with them."

 Aro was still thinking, but Carlisle let it go.
 Bella didn't, though.
-The hungry look in Aro's eyes make the hairs on the back of her neck stand on end.
-She found herself hoping that the political race wouldn't come down to Aro and Amun, because she wasn't sure she could stomach either one of them having any power over her life.
+The hungry look in Aro's eyes made the hairs on the back of her neck stand on end.
+She found herself hoping that the political race wouldn't come down to Aro and Amun, because she wasn't sure she could stand either one of them having any power over her life.

 Sixteen days after they left, Emmett and Rosalie returned.
 They were optimistic about the contacts that they had made in Russia and Australia, but they weren't as certain of their success in India.
 They had met three nomads, but none of them would commit to making the trip.
 Each had promised to pass the word along, though, so there was some hope that there would be at least a small Asian presence at the gathering.